TwoSpikes/zpl/README.md

 # zpl

-zpl is experimental programming language written in Rust
+zpl is a programming language written in Rust

 # Quick build